ethstorage/es-node/ethstorage/archiver/spec.md

 5. Retrieve:

 When the API is queried, the content of blobs is loaded to generate `kzg_commitment` and `kzg_proof` on demand and served by the server.

+One thing worth noting is how the blob's index is determined.
+We need to use the order of blob kzg commitments obtained in the beacon API `/eth/v2/beacon/blocks/{block_id}`, and use the corresponding relationship between `versionedash` and kzg commitment to obtain the index of the blob in the block.

 ### Considerations for  Solution 2: